kitelev/obsidian-exo-plugin/README.md

 - fm - FrontMatter

 ## Terminology
 - inbound link - unidirectional link to a note
 - outbound link - unidirectional link from a note
 - bidirectional link - both notes have links to each other

+# Important

+- Update of domain object will lead to removing all unknown properties from the object